jsmesami/imposter-backend/SPEC.md

     "type": "text",                // Type of the field (mandatory).
     "name": "a descriptive name",  // Field name (mandatory).
 The name is important for frontend UI.
     "char_limit": 20,              // Character limit (optional).
 Used by frontend UI.
+    "order": 1,                    // Order of the field within the frontend UI (optional).
+    "widget": "textarea",          // Input widget the FE should use (optional). "input" (default) or "textarea".
     "mandatory": true              // If the field must be filled.
 Default is false.
   }
 }